rjmcf/HeirtombPostmortem/index.markdown

 2. Only the Player needs to interact with things
     * This one is especially bad, because I knew that enemies were going to be attacking the tree at some point, I just hadn't remembered to allow that to happen!

 Reworking the existing code to break these assumptions and allow towers to shoot bullets at all took me four and a half hours on Sunday.

+{% include captioned_image.html url="assets/tower_shoot.png" width="700"
+caption="I don't like thinking about features in terms of how long they take to make, because that makes me sad." description="The tower, shooting bullets.
+It does not look like four and a half hours' work" %}

 That is time that I absolutely did not have.
 Especially considering the next task on the board, which was enemy AI.

 We were running out of time at this point, we only had seven hours left of the time, and it suddenly felt like there was a lot that needed doing.
 So the AI had to be relatively simple.
 It was around this time that I started getting really focused on getting an MVP (minimum viable product) down first.
 The bare minimum had to be done before we could do anything else.